julien-maurel/jQuery-Storage-API/README.md

     storage.removeAll(true) // Only on global storages.
 Delete all items from the storage and reinitialize previously initialized namespaces

 ### `setExpires()`
 Only on cookieStorage.
-Set expires date in days (default value is null, cookie is valid for session only; only cookies setted after setExpires() call will be affected).
+Sets expires date in days (default value is null, cookie is valid for session only; only cookies set after setExpires() call will be affected).

     storage.setExpires(10) // Set expiry date to today + 10 days

-This method return the storage object, so you can do :
+This method returns the storage object, so you can:

     storage.setExpires(10).set('foo','value') // Set expiry date to today + 10 days and set a new cookie

 ### `setPath()`
 Only on cookieStorage.
-Set path for cookies (default value is null; only cookies setted after setPath() call will be affected).
+Sets path for cookies (default value is null; only cookies set after setPath() call will be affected).

     storage.setPath('/') // Set path to '/'

-This method return the storage object, so you can do :
+This method return the storage object, so you can:

     storage.setPath('/').set('foo','value') // Set path to '/' and set a new cookie

 ### `setDomain()`
 Only on cookieStorage.
-Set domain for cookies (default value is null; only cookies setted after setDomain() call will be affected).
+Sets domain for cookies (default value is null; only cookies set after setDomain() call will be affected).

     storage.setDomain('www.ndd.com') // Set domain to www.ndd.com

-This method return the storage object, so you can do :
+This method return the storage object, so you can:

     storage.setDomain('www.ndd.com').set('foo','value') // Set domain to www.ndd.com and set a new cookie

 ### `setConf()`
 Only on cookieStorage.
-Set cookie configuration with an object (only cookies setted after setConf() call will be affected).
+Sets cookie configuration with an object (only cookies set after setConf() call will be affected).

     storage.setConf({path:'/',expires:10,'domain':'www.ndd.com'}) // Set expiry date, domain and path

-This method return the storage object, so you can do :
+This method return the storage object, so you can:

     storage.setConf({path:'/',expires:10}).set('foo','value') // Set configuration and set a new cookie

 ### `setDefaultConf()`
 Only on cookieStorage.
-Set default configuration (only cookies setted after setDefaultConf() call will be affected).
+Sets default configuration (only cookies set after setDefaultConf() call will be affected).

     storage.setDefaultConf() // Set path, domain and expiry date to null

-This method return the storage object, so you can do :
+This method return the storage object, so you can:

     storage.setDefaultConf().set('foo','value') // Set default configuration and set a new cookie

 ### `$.namespaceStorages`
-Object that contains all initilialized namespace storages
+Object that contains all initilialized namespace storages.

 ### `$.removeAllStorages()`
 Delete all items of all storages.
-As removeAll(), is first argument is given to true, namespaces are reinitialized.
+As removeAll(), if first argument given is set to true, namespaces are reinitialized.
-Else, $.namespaceStorages is set to an empty object and previously namespaces are lost.
+Else, $.namespaceStorages is set to an empty object and previous namespaces are lost.

 Compatibility
 -------------

-JQuery Storage API is compatible with all browsers that support storage and JSON natively.
+jQuery Storage API is compatible with all browsers that support storage and JSON natively.

-If you want more compatibility :
+If you want more compatibility:
 * Add jquery.cookie (https://github.com/carhartl/jquery-cookie) before this plugin and storage will work on every browsers that support JSON natively!
 * You want more?
-Add json2.js (https://github.com/douglascrockford/JSON-js) too and storage will be enable on every browsers!
+Add json2.js (https://github.com/douglascrockford/JSON-js), too, and storage will be enable on every browser!